ibikestl/puppet-netif/README.md

     ib:  2044<br>
 *   route<br>
     Array of hashes.
 Key/values of the hash are:<br>
     address: address/bitmask of the target network.
-The default<br>
-    route has the address 0.0.0.0/0<br>
+The default route has the address 0.0.0.0/0<br>
     gateway: gateway to target network.
-If this is undefined, the<br>
-    target network is a different IP subnet on the same physcial<br>
+If this is undefined, the target network is a different IP subnet on the same physcial subnet.<br>
-    subnet.<br>
 *   slave<br>
     Array of slave interface names for bridge interfaces.<br>